kyrabrown/a2-shortstack-a25-kyra/README.md

 Saved information to connect to database (endpoint) like password and host in a `.env` file for better security

 Used cookie based session using express-session.
 After a successful login, the server puts the user’s _id into the session, and the browser gets an HTTP-only cookie that identifies that session on future requests.
 Any “protected” route checks the session (the requireAuth middleware).
 If it finds req.session.userId, the request is allowed; otherwise it returns 401.
 On login, verify with bcrypt.compare(password, user.passwordHash).
 Then, on success, set req.session.userId = ..

+Add logical flow of webpage where login page and nothing else (hide app page), then once user authenticated, then show app portion of the webpage.